d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 ### Properties

-As being widely accepted, cross entropy can be used to define a loss function in the optimization problem.
+Cross entropy can be used to define a loss function in the optimization problem.
 It turns out that the following are equivalent:

 1. Maximizing predictive probability of $Q$ for distribution $P$, (i.e., $E_{x
 \sim P} [\log (q(x))]$);
 1. Minimizing cross entropy $\mathrm{CE} (P,Q)$;
 1. Minimizing the KL divergence $D_{\mathrm{KL}}(P\|Q)$.

 The definition of cross entropy indirectly proves the equivalent relationship between objective 2 and objective 3, as long as the entropy of true data $H(P)$ is constant.
-Now, let us elucidate the equivalence between objective 1 and objective 2 through the below example.

 ### Cross Entropy as An Objective Function of Multi-class Classification

-If we dive deep into the classification objective function with cross entropy loss $\mathrm{CE}$, you may find minimizing $\mathrm{CE}$ is equivalent to maximizing the log-likelihood function $L$.
-Let us work through a toy example together.
+If we dive deep into the classification objective function with cross entropy loss $\mathrm{CE}$, we will find minimizing $\mathrm{CE}$ is equivalent to maximizing the log-likelihood function $L$.

-To begin with, suppose that we are given a dataset with $n$ samples, and it can be classified in $k$-class.
-For each data point $i$, we represent any $k$-class label $\mathbf{y}_i = (y_{i1}, \ldots, y_{ik})$ by the *one-hot encoding* method.
-To be specific, if the data point $i$ belongs to class $J$, then we set the $j$-th entry to $1$, and all other components to $0$, i.e.,
+To begin with, suppose that we are given a dataset with $n$ samples, and it can be classified into $k$-classes.
+For each data point $i$, we represent any $k$-class label $\mathbf{y}_i = (y_{i1}, \ldots, y_{ik})$ by *one-hot encoding*.
+To be specific, if the data point $i$ belongs to class $j$, then we set the $j$-th entry to $1$, and all other components to $0$, i.e.,

 $$ y_{ij} = \begin{cases}1 & j \in J; \\ 0 &\text{otherwise.}\end{cases}$$